GabdullinN/loss-landscape-analysis/README.md

 docker exec -it lla-container /bin/bash examples-fast.sh
 ```

 We provide two scripts lla_train.py and lla_eval.py for training and evaluation of neural networks, respectively.
-You can run those to test library's capabilities with, for example
+You can run those in terminal in the container to test library's capabilities with, for example

 ```python
 # use predefined plot settings with "all_modes", hessian axes, HESD, hessian criteria